-To configure the authentication against a TACACS+ server, choose TACACS+ with fallback or TACACS+ only as of the PAM mode and set up all required items.
+To configure the authentication against a TACACS+ server, choose TACACS+ with fallback or TACACS+ only as the PAM mode and set up all required items, see Figure 57.
+Table 52 describes all the configuration options for the TACACS PAM modes.

-Figure 50: Configuration of TACACS+
+Figure 57: Configuration of TACACS+

 Item Description Authentication Type Choose ASCII, PAP or CHAP as authentication type.
 Timeout Timeout for authentication to the TACACS+ server.
 Server Address of the TACACS+ server.
 Up to two servers can be configured.
 Port Port of the TACACS+ server.
-Secret The secret to verify the user's identity.
-Take Over Server Users If enabled, a new user account is created during the login, in case the RADIUS authentication is successful and appropriate local account does not exist.
+Secret The secret For authentication to the TACACS+ server.
+Take Over Server Users If enabled, a new user account is created during the login, in case the TACACS+ authentication is successful and appropriate local account does not exist.
 New accounts are created without the password.
 An existing user account with a password is never modified by this feature.
-Default User Role Choose the defaul user role (Admin or User).
-Debug Enables or disables the logging of the TACACS+ debug information into the System Log.
+Default User Role Choose the user role (Admin or User).
+This role corresponds with router's user roles, see Chapter 5.1.
+Selected role will be used for a new user when Take Over Server Users is used.

-Table 49: Configuration of TACACS+
+Table 52: Configuration of TACACS+